incubyte/incubyte.github.io/content/blog/technical-assessment-evaluation-criteria.md

 #### XP Practices

-TDD, Pairing, Refactoring, and working in iterations are a few practices we would love people to try.
+TDD, pairing, refactoring, and working in iterations are a few practices we value deeply and use on a daily basis.
 We take TDD very seriously.

 We do not expect everyone to be proficient at it, but learning and knowing about it will be a great plus.
 Preparing for the interview by doing a few Katas will help a lot.
 BDD is a preferred method if you are programming for Automation Testing.